Advice & Tips

 Automatic timers, photocells, or motion sensors which turn lights on at dusk and off at dawn make landscape lighting convenient and energy saving.
 See manufacturers catalogs for other accessories which may be required.

-Finally, don't overlook the landscape light bulb.
-The wide variety of available bulbs (called "lamps" in the industry) means that you can tailor your choice to your needs.
+Finally, don't overlook landscape light bulbs (called "lamps" in the industry).
+The wide variety of available light bulbs means that you can tailor your choice to your needs.
 You may prefer soft illumination in some areas, bright in others.
 Watts are a measure of electricity consumed, but some bulbs yield more light than others of equal wattage.
 Remember the longer the distance of light throw, or the greater the intensity desired, the more light output will be required.

 It may seem obvious that bulbs which deliver more light and are more efficient generally cost more.
 Some cost considerably more, but you must also compare the rated lamp life, since some lamps costing several times more usually last several times longer.